mrets/Help/hourly_data_make_an_hourly_claim.md

 **M-RETS allows Hourly Claims only for intact (i.e. not subdivided after issuance) batches of Certificates.
 The following will render a batch of certificates ineligible for an hourly claim at this time:**

-**1. Certificates that an Organization has separated into multiple active batches for any reason, even if they maintain ownershipof all the RECs from the original issuance.**
+**1. Certificates that an Organization has separated into multiple active batches for any reason, even if they maintain ownership of all the RECs from the original issuance.**

 **2. Certificates in a batch where RECs from the issuance batch were transferred to another party.**